 Don’t feed your dog on leftovers and table scrapings.
 The reason being the most human foods have no essential nutrients needed by the dog.

-Pizzas and burgers can be perfect treats for your dog after successfully performing a trick, but they pack lots of harmful calories for your dog.
+Pizzas and burgers can be perfect treats for your dog after successfully performing a trick, but they pack lots of harmful calories for your pet.

 Consequently, human food has high-fat content that can increase the weight of your GSD.

-Besides adding extra calories to your dog, human food will cause stomach upset and discomfort.
+Besides adding extra calories to your German Shepherd, human food will cause stomach upset and discomfort.

 Perhaps someone has been giving your fat German shepherd dog extra servings when you are not around.